 Documentation: Specimen: UNSM ZM6688, 23 Mar 1891 Lincoln, Lancaster Co.

-Taxonomy: There are eight subspecies generally recognized (Pyle 1997), three of these north of Mexico: fulva of the southwest USA to central Mexico, grata of South Florida (included in sialis by Gowaty and Plissner 2020), and sialis, of southern and southeastern Canada, eastern and central USA and northeastern Mexico.
+Taxonomy: There are eight subspecies generally recognized (Gill et al 2022), four of these north of Mexico: fulva of the southwest USA to central Mexico, bermudensis of Bermuda, grata of South Florida (included in sialis by Gowaty and Plissner 2020 and Gill et al 2022), and sialis, of southern and southeastern Canada, eastern and central USA and northeastern Mexico.

 Nebraska birds are presumed sialis.